 In the world of water, 2019 was an inflection point and in some respects a departure from the past.
 The digital transformation of the water sector took hold, centralized water systems continue to fail calling attention to the opportunities with decentralized systems and we moved closer to democratizing access to real time data, actionable information and alternative hydration.

-Looking ahead to 2020, I see three major trends.
+Looking ahead to water technology trends 2020, I see three major trends.

 Digital: Analog water solutions are well on their way to extinction as the digital transformation of the water sector accelerates.
 Digital water technologies continue to scale with public and private enterprises and the innovation pipeline for new digital technologies is thriving.
 Digital technologies and start-ups such as satellite data acquisition for real time water quality monitoring and flood prediction, AI applications for asset and resource management and real time water quality monitoring at the tap are scaling.